Tokyo 3-Day Itinerary: Traveling to Tokyo for the First Time

 Opposite the Seiko House is Ginza Place, which is geared towards much larger bling: cars and gadgets.
 Ginza Place is home to Sony and Nissan’s showrooms, so you can find everything from concept cars to AI dogs there.

-This may be random, but I know some of you are the target audience for this: a huge stationary store called Itoya.
+This may be random, but I know some of you have to be the target audience for this: a huge stationary store called Itoya.
 It’s 8 floors of pens, notebooks, postcards, paint, paper, and everything else that’ll make your nerdy little heart flutter.
 You’re welcome.

 Getting to Ginza